 Explore the career requirements for driver's education instructors.
-Get the facts about the general requirements, job duties, salary and job outlook to determine if this is the right career for you.
-Schools offering Teaching & Learning degrees can also be found in these popular choices.
+Get the facts about the training, job duties, salary and employment outlook to determine if this is the right career for you.

 Career Information at a Glance

-Driver's Ed. instructors use a combination of classroom and practical instruction to teach students and individual clients how to operate a vehicle lawfully and safely.
+Driver's education instructors use a combination of classroom and practical instruction to teach students and individual clients how to operate a vehicle lawfully and safely.
 They may be self-employed or work for a school district or driving school.
+Instructors need a clean driving record, no criminal history and knowledge of their state's driving laws.
 The table below lists the general requirements to become a driver's education instructor.

 What Qualifications Do Driver's Ed Instructors Need?

 To become a driver's education instructor, you need to have a high school diploma, a valid driver's license, a comprehensive knowledge of your state's traffic laws, a clean driving record and no criminal history.
 Beyond that baseline, there is no standardized training program for driver's ed instructors.
 Each state has its own requirements.

 Community colleges and 4-year institutions across the U.S. offer training courses for driving instructors designed to meet the requirements of the states where the schools are located.
 Topics covered in a program may include in-vehicle and classroom instruction methods, basic maneuvers and vehicle operation, vehicle care, adolescent development, traffic laws and substance abuse.

 You are most likely to find employment at a public high school or a commercial driving school, although some instructors are self-employed.
 Driver's ed instructors at public secondary schools are often licensed teachers.
 You may also be employed at a private driving school.